mmazo/SimpleFlowchart/README.md

 ----------

 The code is really small.
 Do not hesitate to check the source code to explore the actions.
 Feel free to extend and adjust the code to your needs.

-Check out the example chart.
+Check out the example chart [here](mmazo.de/flowchart/).

 Currently, you can add and delete nodes and connect them with lines (connections).